YashIndane/8-BIT-TTL-CPU/README.md

 ![cpu8bit](https://github.com/YashIndane/8-BIT-TTL-CPU/assets/53041219/f67a7bfb-0adb-4b5d-b1a2-f94aeea5fe68)

+## Story

+Usually for beginners or non-technical guys, its hard to understand how a CPU operates and executes the program.

+There should be a way to understand on how a basic how individual instructions are executed, which gives a fair bit of idea to us.
+So I decided to make a CPU on breadboards, using 74 series TTL logic chips which are easy to find.

+I decided to make a 8 bit CPU that just runs on some Hz frequency (Not GHZ as we want to see what it does), which will help understanding fundamentals of CPU Operations.

 ## The architecture

 The SAP-1 computer is a bus-organized computer and makes use of Von-Neumann architecture.
 It makes use of an 8-bit central bus and has ten main components.
 A pictorial representation of its architecture is shown below.